GallifreyanCode/slides4j/README.md

 It will generate the API JAR and example WAR.

 ### Run example ###
 This example just shows of the cool stuff you can do when using Java for this.
-It's a WAR which has the generated slideshow inside and can be run from an embedded jetty.
+It's a WAR which has the generated slideshow inside and its configured with an embedded jetty server.
 To make this process easier, there's a template within the API that does the heavy lifting for building the webpage.

 Navigate to the location of the example and execute the following command to start the it on a local server.